erdpx/villa/scrollprize.org/docs/34_prizes.md

 We maintain a [public wishlist](https://github.com/ScrollPrize/villa/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) of ideas that would make excellent progress prize submissions.
 Some are additionally labeled as [good first issues](https://github.com/ScrollPrize/villa/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) for newcomers!

 Submissions are evaluated monthly, and multiple submissions/awards per month are permitted.
-The next deadline is 11:59pm Pacific, April 30th, 2025!
+The next deadline is 11:59pm Pacific, June 30th, 2025!

 <details>
 <summary>Submission criteria and requirements</summary>